Turbo’s Guide to Econ

 Outside of time, the next best Resource in the game is simply more Mind points

-The more times you can do that trick, the more herbs you can farm, the more armor you can repair -- the more people will be willing to pay.
-Restoring Mind points is the ultimate luxury item in DR. While characters naturally recover Mind at the Twelves, it can be a long time to wait to do that thing you want to do if you are tapped out at 2:00 p.m.
-And even though characters don’t restore Body at the Twelves, most healing skills tend to fall more into the “need” category.
+The more times you can craft a new item, the more herbs you can farm, the more armor you can repair -- the more people will be willing to pay.
+Restoring Mind points is the ultimate luxury item in DR. Characters no longer naturally recover Mind during a DR event, so Mind Restoration has never been more valuable.
+And even though characters don’t restore Body after a fight, most healing skills tend to fall more into the “need” category or are super plentiful.
 Mind points are much harder to restore than Body though, so finding a way to restore Mind points to someone else is a great way to earn some cash.

 There are a few consistent ways to get Mind in the game.

-• Culinary - The best way to regain mind is a Mind Refresh item like a Brew or Meal, particularly a strain-specific item.
+• Culinary - The best way to regain mind is a Mind Refresh item like a Basic Intoxication Brew or Recovery Meal, particularly the strain-specific items.
 Culinary is the crafting skill used for most of these items and is supported largely by the skill Agricultural to generate the resources needed.

-• Social Influence - Items like the Essex Entertainer’s Kit, the Smoke and Mirrors Parlor, or the Dive Bar let characters restore Mind to others by spending their Resolve.
-This is great for new players, as you often don’t have much use for your Resolve until you unlock Master-tier skills.
+• Crafted Items - Items like the Entertainer’s Kit can let characters restore Mind to others by spending their Resolve.
+This is great for new players, as you often don’t have much use for your Resolve until you unlock a Profession.
+These items can be a bit of an investment, but can also offer ways to sell ‘services’ restoring Mind points.

-• Buy Lists - Gizmos from the buy lists of Criminal Influence, Trade Connections, or Sailing can be quick ways to earn Mind back by spending Currency.
-Items like Crystal Candy or Rover Tea are useful and inexpensive.
-Crystal Candy is probably the single best Mind restore item in the game, particularly for new players that can’t really use their resolve.
+• Criminal Items - Gizmos made from Meaty Bits by Criminal Influence can be quick ways to earn Mind back for cheap.
+Items like Crystal Candy Snacks or Rover Tea are useful and inexpensive.
+The humble Crystal Candy Snack is probably the single best Mind restore item in the game, particularly if you have easy access to the Meatiest Meat Cleaver and a pack of Raiders or just have a bit of a violent streak around disposable NPCs.

 Skills that assist in Mind restoration or giving Resolve back will always be consistently profitable.
 The best skill in this category is clearly Culinary, but it is closely followed by Agricultural.
 Herbs and Produce used in Mind refresh items will ALWAYS have a buyer somewhere, and can be reliable ways to make money off of generating commodities.
 Offering to farm up a particular Named Herb or Produce for a customer that needs a meal can be another quick way to earn money.

-There is a talent for producing these items when folks need them most, and the best time to sell a mind refresh meal is right after a huge fight when there are still several hours to go until the Twelves.
+There is a talent for producing these items when folks need them most, and the best time to sell a mind refresh meal is right after the start of the game or on Sunday morning during the last crafting rush.
 Take advantage of the lull after a fight to sell and you will make a fortune in no time!
 You don’t necessarily even have to have the skills to make the items - I’ve seen plenty of people making money by selling items they paid someone else to make for more than it cost to make them, all at a tidy profit.

 Turbo’s Second Corollary - Currency is Always 1:1 (Except When it’s Not)

 “Rectangles are rectangles, my friend.
 I’ll take Brass, Days, Credits, Tickets, whatever.
 It all spends the same.
-Trade Notes are even easier, ‘cause they are great for traveling.
-Anyone that tells you Trade Notes are not 1:1 is either a liar or they are trying to scam you.
-Period.”
+Trade Notes are great for travelers or nomads, but the only thing really worth more.

 Local Currency should almost always be at a 1:1 ratio in value, regardless of where you travel.